bentonam/fakeit/README.md

     -S, --no-spinners    Disables progress spinners
-    -L, --no-log         Disables all logging except for errors -T, --no-timestamp   Disables timestamps from logging output -f, --format <type>  this determins the output format to use.
+    -L, --no-log         Disables all logging except for errors -T, --no-timestamp   Disables timestamps from logging output -f, --format <type>  this determines the output format to use.
 Supported formats: json, csv, yaml, yml, cson. (json) -n, --spacing <n>    the number of spaces to use for indention (2) -l, --limit <n>      limit how many files are output at a time (100) -x, --seed <seed>    The global seed to use for repeatable data